-Administrators can configure Multi-Factor Authentication in the Active Directory section of the Windows Azure Management Portal or configure it programmatically using the SDK.
-End-users can select a Multi-Factor Authentication method and enter their phone numbers in the "Additional Security Verification" pages in the Windows Azure Management Portal and the Office 365 sign-in page, or in an application or identity provider sign-in page.
+Administrators can configure Multi-Factor Authentication in the Active Directory section of the Azure Management Portal or configure it programmatically using the SDK.
+End-users can select a Multi-Factor Authentication method and enter their phone numbers in the "Additional Security Verification" pages in the Azure Management Portal and the Office 365 sign-in page, or in an application or identity provider sign-in page.

 The topics in this section include:

-Windows Azure Multi-Factor Authentication allows you to add multiple authentication factors to the primary authentication strategy for applications in Windows Azure AD.
+Azure Multi-Factor Authentication allows you to add multiple authentication factors to the primary authentication strategy for applications in Azure AD.
 Multi-factor authentication requires users to verify their sign-in identity by responding to a telephone call, text message, or mobile app notification.

 When implementing Multi-Factor Authentication, use the additional factors as secondary or tertiary verification to supplement your primary authentication method.
 These methods are not designed to be used as primary authentication methods.

 Developers can use the Multi-Factor Authentication SDK to customize these basic verification options.
 The SDK does not support mobile app verification.

 Automated telephone calls.
 Azure Multi-Factor Authentication can call any landline or mobile telephone.
 To complete the sign-in process, the user answers the call and presses the # key, or enters a pre-defined Personal Identification Number (PIN), and then presses the # key.